 - Do not use any cell phone or PHS and switch off them near the server.
 Electric waves from such devices can cause server to malfunction. - Install the server in an appropriate place.
 For details about the installation location, see Chapter 2 Preparations (2.
-Installation and Connection). - Before connecting/removing cables to/from peripheral devices, make sure that the server is off and unplug the power cord, if they are non plug-and-play devices. - Connect the provided power cord to a 100/200 VAC outlet. - Make sure that the access LED on the server is off before turning off the power or ejecting an optical disk. - Wait for at least 30 seconds before connecting power cord to power outlet after disconnecting it. - If any Uninterruptible Power Supply (UPS) unit is connected, set it to wait for at least 30 seconds before turning on the server after power off. - Do not press the POWER switch to turn on the server before the STATUS LED (amber) is unlit. - Wait for at least 30 seconds before turning on the server after turning off the server. - Turn off the server and unplug the power cord before moving it. - Regularly clean the server to prevent various types of failure.
+Installation and Connection). - Before connecting/removing cables to/from peripheral devices, make sure that the server is off and unplug the power cord, if they are non plug-and-play devices. - Connect the provided power cord to a 100/200 VAC outlet. - Make sure that the access LED on the server is off before turning off the power or ejecting an optical disk. - Wait for at least 30 seconds before connecting power cord to power outlet after disconnecting it. - If any Uninterruptible Power Supply (UPS) unit is connected, set it to wait for at least 30 seconds before turning on the server after power off. - Do not press the POWER switch to turn on the server before the STATUS LED1, 2 (amber) is unlit. - Wait for at least 30 seconds before turning on the server after turning off the server. - Turn off the server and unplug the power cord before moving it. - Regularly clean the server to prevent various types of failure.
 See Chapter 1 Maintenance (2.
 Daily Maintenance) in "Maintenance Guide" for details. - Momentary voltage drop may occur due to lightning strike.
-To prevent this, use of UPS is recommended. - Any copy-protected CD that does not conform to standards is not supported. - In the following cases, check and adjust the system clock before operation. - After transportation - After storage - After the server is used following a period of disuse, in which storage conditions did not conform to those that guarantee server operations (temperature: 10 to 40°C; humidity: 20% to 80%). - Check the system clock approximately once per month.
+To prevent this, use of UPS is recommended. - Any copy-protected CD that does not conform to standards is not supported. - In the following cases, check and adjust the system clock before operation. - After transportation - After storage - After a period of disuse in which storage conditions did not conform to those at which server operations are guaranteed (Temperature: 5°C to 40°C [5°C to 45°C when an option is installed, subject to restrictions on the configuration], Humidity: 20% to 80%) - Check the system clock approximately once per month.
 Use of a time server (NTP server) is recommended if high accuracy timing is required by the system. - Observe the storage conditions (Temperature: -10°C to 55°C, Humidity: 20% to 80%, No condensation of moisture) to store the server. - Do not power off or reset the server, nor disconnect the power cord before POST completes. - If this server, internal optional devices, and media set for the backup devices (tape cartridges) are moved from a cold place to a warm place in a short time, condensation will occur and cause malfunctions and failures when these are used in such state.
 To protect important stored data and property, make sure to wait for a sufficient period to use the server and components in the operating environment.